fuseraft/kiwi/docs/cli.md

   # prints a random number between 0 and 100
   ```

-  Note: If a file with the same name already exists, the CLI will notify you to prevent accidental overwriting.
+  Note: If a file with the same name already exists, the CLI will notify you to prevent accidental overwriting.<br><br>

 - `-n`, `--new <file_path>`: Creates a new file with the `.🚀` extension.
 If you don't include the extension in `<file_path>`, it will be appended automatically.